Clearing is how unis and colleges fill any places they still have on their courses.

 - you didn’t meet the conditions of your offers

-- you’ve declined your firm place using the ‘decline my place’ button in Track
+- you’ve declined your firm place using the ‘decline my place’ button in your application

-If you find yourself in Clearing this year, we'll personally match you to courses you may be interested in, using what we know about you from your application, and what universities and colleges are looking for in a student.
+If you find yourself in Clearing, we'll personally match you to courses you may be interested in, using what we know about you from your application, and what universities and colleges are looking for.

-If you’re unplaced or have started a new application, a button will appear in Track – ‘My matches’.
+If you’re unplaced or have started a new application, a button will appear in your application called ‘My matches’.
 This will take you to your top 50 course matches.
 You’ll then be able to tell universities and colleges you’re ‘interested’ in their courses.
 If they still have vacancies and you meet their entry requirements, they may call you.